 Affiliates of Credit Suisse Securities (USA) LLC, an underwriter in this offering, will receive proceeds from this offering.
-Affiliates of Credit Suisse Securities (USA) LLC own approximately 62.9% of our common stock as of July 31, 2006 (calculated without giving effect to this offering or the conversion of any shares of preferred stock into common stock), 98.1% of our Series A preferred stock, 89.8% of our Series B preferred stock, 100% of our Series C preferred stock, 80.9% of our Series D preferred stock, 100% of our Series B preferred stock, and 15.4% of our Series CC preferred stock.
+Affiliates of Credit Suisse Securities (USA) LLC own approximately 62.9% of our common stock as of July 31, 2006 (calculated without giving effect to this offering or the conversion of any shares of preferred stock into common stock), 98.1% of our Series A preferred stock, 89.8% of our Series B preferred stock, 100% of our Series C preferred stock, 80.9% of our Series D preferred stock, 100% of our Series BB preferred stock and 15.4% of our Series CC preferred stock.
 In connection with this offering, all of the shares of preferred stock held by affiliates of Credit Suisse Securities (USA) LLC will be converted into a total of 7,736,702 shares of our common stock.
-We will also pay to affiliates of Credit Suisse Securities (USA) LLC will be converted placement, borrowings under our new term loan and cash from our existing cash and cash equivalents balance in satisfaction of the amounts due upon the conversion into common stock of their holdings of our Series A, B, C, D and E preferred stock (including accrued dividends, and assuming the offering is completed on September 26, 2006).
-See "Principal and Selling Stockholders" and "Cretatin Relationships and Related Party Transactions" for a more complete description of those affiliates' ownership of our capital stock.
+We will also pay to affiliates of Credit Suisse Securities (USA) LLC shares of preferred stock of the anounts due upon the conversion into common stock of their holdings of our Series A, B, C, D and E preferred stock (including accrued dividends, and assuming the offering is completed on September 26, 2006).
+See "Principal and Selling Stockholders" and "Certain Relationships and Related Party Transactions" for a more complete description of those affiliates' ownership of our capital stock.